garethrepton/garethrepton.github.io/_posts/2018-01-27-Hello-World.md

 layout: post
 title: hello world
 ---
 So this is it.. blog post number 0.
+Not really sure how or what to write, but lets have a go.